Current Grantee Updates (click on cohort year to learn more)

 Rev. Michael Mata, “The Arts as Transformational Ministry” (LA First Church of the Nazarene, Los Angeles, CA)

-The purpose of the Arts Transformational Ministry (ATM) project is to strengthen the bonds between the five congregations that comprise Los Angeles First Church of the Nazarene—namely the English-speaking congregation, Spanish-speaking congregation, South Korean and North Korean congregations and Filipino congregation—and thus as “a unified church” enhance its efforts to be a “bridge-builder” with the surrounding diverse community.
+Fall 2023: The purpose of the Arts Transformational Ministry (ATM) project is to strengthen the bonds between the five congregations that comprise Los Angeles First Church of the Nazarene—namely the English-speaking congregation, Spanish-speaking congregation, South Korean and North Korean congregations and Filipino congregation—and thus as “a unified church” enhance its efforts to be a “bridge-builder” with the surrounding diverse community.
 LA First Church of the Nazarene hosted a talent show for the community this summer, including an art exhibition and food trucks!
 They were also busy with their summer program.
-We are thankful for the work HUB grantee Rev. Michael Mata is doing in the city of LA!

 Rev. Barry Randolph, “The BLVD Harambee Project” (Church of the Messiah, Detroit, MI)

-Church of the Messiah Detroit is a 149 year old episcopal church on the east side of Detroit in a neighborhood called Islandview.
+Fall 2023: Church of the Messiah Detroit is a 149 year old Episcopal church on the east side of Detroit in a neighborhood called Islandview.
 The church is known for its many ministries including 200 units of affordable housing, internet services, its business incubation center for the community, and its literacy programs for young people to get into college.
-Church of the Messiah is also known for the fact that 60% of its congregation is african American males under the age of 30, and 70% of the overall congregation is under the age of 40.
+Church of the Messiah is also known for the fact that 60% of its congregation is African American males under the age of 30, and 70% of the overall congregation is under the age of 40.
 The church is also mixed race with people of all backgrounds in attendance.
 All of this is possible because of the spiritual commitment made by the church to make a difference in the world.
-Our young people are being trained to be leaders in the community through the power of the scriptures.
+Young people are being trained to be leaders in the community through the power of the scriptures.

 BLVD Harambee builds leadership through enlightenment, education, empowerment, employment, and entrepreneurship.
 Four young people ages 23-32 are being prepared for seminary for the upcoming year.
 Six of them are community activists, and five of them are broadcasters on our Christian radio show called “I Am Detroit!“ BLVD Harambee has helped six members to start their own businesses and two have community-owned businesses.